Camp Flog Gnaw Carnival

-Camp Flog Gnaw Carnival (formerly known as the OFWGKTA Carnival or Odd Future carnival) is an annual American music festival and carnival created by Tyler, the Creator and has been held annually since its inception in the fall of 2012, except from 2020 to 2022 (due to the COVID-19 pandemic).
+Camp Flog Gnaw Carnival (formerly known as the ODD FUTURE WOLF GANG KILL THEM ALL Carnival or Odd Future carnival) is an annual American music festival and carnival created by Tyler, the Creator and has been held annually since its inception in the fall of 2012, except from 2020 to 2022 (due to the COVID-19 pandemic).
 The festival features a variety of carnival games and rides (those of which include a massive Ferris wheel), food vendors, and a myriad of notable artists.
 Prior to 2016, the festival had only been held for one day.
 It is always held on a weekend.
 There is no explicit date(s) on which Camp Flog Gnaw is held.
 However, past carnivals have been held at either the end of October or the middle of November (with the exception of the first festival, which was held on September 30, 2012).
-The 2023 and 2024 festivals were live-streamed via Amazon Prime and Twitch.
+Since 2023, the festivals were live-streamed via Amazon Prime and Twitch.